 On March 26, Swedish fashion company H&M Group announced its Annual and Sustainability Report for 2025.

 According to the report, the company reduced greenhouse gas emissions across its value chain (Scope 3) by 34.6% compared to 2019 levels.
-In addition, emissions from its own operations (Scope 1 and 2) fell by 41% over the same period, indicating progress across multiple areas of its decarbonization strategy.
+In addition, emissions from its own operations (Scope 1 and 2) fell by 41% over the same period, indicating that decarbonization efforts are progressing across multiple areas.

 The report also revealed that 91% of materials used in its products are either recycled or sustainably sourced.
 Recycled materials alone accounted for 32%, exceeding the company’s 2025 target of 30%.